Our First Freedom: What You Need To Know About Religious Liberty

 President Trump’s plan to rescind Deferred Action for Childhood Arrivals... [continue]

 by Ferrell Foster on August 29, 2017 in clc

 A beautiful young woman gets the job of her dreams.
 A major airline notifies Rhonda she has been accepted as a flight attendant, and she goes out to celebrate, as anyone would do upon getting her dream job.

 The dream turned into a nightmare on that evening in 1987.
 A car crash broke Rhonda’s back, ribs and almost severed her right foot.
 “Her foot was literally sewn back on,” says her sister, Kathy.
 “It shriveled up to size 3 while her undamaged foot was a size 5.”

-Rhonda could not have known then, but she was about to begin years of living with/p>/p>... [continue]
+Rhonda could not have known then, but she was about to begin years of living with severe and chronic pain -- the kind that does not go away, that affects everything you... [continue]

 White supremacy at odds with Scripture; time to actively reach across racial divides

 by Ferrell Foster on August 16, 2017 in clc

 The staff of the Christian Life Commission condemns the hateful and violent ideology and actions put on display by white supremacists in Charlottesville, Virginia, this past weekend.
 We also call Texas Baptists to address the less inflammatory aspects of racial division and rhetoric persistent in our culture.

 The people who marched in Charlottesville proclaiming messages of white supremacy and hate toward non-whites are speaking against the truth of God as revealed through Jesus Christ and recorded in Scripture.